intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 #### prepare_dataset fails

 This issue is related to special character in dataset, i.e., [axolotl #1544](https://github.com/OpenAccess-AI-Collective/axolotl/issues/1544).
-It can be fixed by downgrading datasets to 2.15.0 or [patching Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl/pull/1548).
+It can be fixed by downgrading datasets to 2.15.0.

 ```bash
 pip install datasets==2.15.0